cculianu/DonateSpareChange/README.md

 3. From the Electron Cash application menu select `Tools -> Installed Plugins` and then click `Add Plugin`.
 Point the file dialog to the downloaded `donate_spare_change.zip`.
 4. This plugin will then be installed and enabled.

-## Security Warning ##
+## About Electron Cash Plugins ##

-I, Calin Culianu (cculianu) author of this plugin, affirm that there is no malicious code intentionally added to this plugin.
-If you obtain this plugin from any source other than this github repository, proceed at your own risk!

-The reason this needs to be said, is that an enabled Electron Cash plugin has almost complete access and potential control over any wallets that are open.
+Electron Cash plugins have almost complete control over any wallets that are open.

+As such, only run plugins you obtain from official sources and from developers that you trust.

+I can assure you that I, Calin Culianu (cculianu), have written all of the code in this plugin myself and it contains 0% malicious code.
+That being said: Feel free to audit the code yourself to be sure. :)

 ## Ultra-Brief Usage Overview ##